 Interfaces

-Interface Chromebook Compatible?
-Notes
+Interface Compatible Notes

-How do I use Vernier USB products with a computer or Chromebook having only USB-C ports?
+Note: Some Chromebooks have only USB C ports.
+The compatible sensors and interfaces that connect via USB all come with USB A cables.
+We sell USB C cables separately; see How do I use Vernier USB products with a computer or Chromebook having only USB-C ports?

 Software